 Lenders typically use one of two formula guidelines; although most will require that you meet both sets of guidelines.

 Of the two usual formulas, the first compares income-to-housing costs (without including long-term debts), while the second includes all debts.

 - 28 percent formula: Total monthly housing principal, interest, taxes and insurance (PITI) equals 28 percent or less of your gross monthly income.

 - 36 percent formula: PITI plus all monthly debts equals 36 percent or less of gross monthly income.

 So, if you're a family with a monthly gross income (before taxes) of $3,500, you would multiply $3,500 by 28 and 36 percent.
 The result shows that you might qualify for a home mortgage with monthly payments between $980 and $1,260 a month.

 Note that these percentages may be slightly less if you have long-term debts (more than eight months) or alimony and child support payments.
 The number and ages of your children as well as household budget items may also have an impact.
 Even if you don't meet the guidelines, talk with us and your mortgage consultant.
 He or she can provide additional details specific to your situation, and since there are other formulas that exist, you may qualify under another standard.

 We encourage you to shop around for your mortgage needs.
 Compare lender programs and terms and make a sound financial decision.

 At Real Living Capital City we invited Shelter Lending Services to be in our office and available to our clients and customers.
-Simply, in over 20 years of real estate experience, Joanne Rotella and Jeffrey Heckman are the best people we've found in the mortgage business.
-You can count on them just like we do!
+Simply, in over 20 years of real estate experience, Joanne Rotella is the best person we've found in the mortgage business.
+You can count on her just like we do!